 What pans can you use on an induction hob?

 As the paragraph above suggests, not all pans will work on an induction hob.
-If you’ve never used a hob of this kind before, you’ll be surprised to find that it does not heat up.
-You can place a hand on it at any point and it’ll be cool, except when you have just removed a hot pan.
+If you’ve never used a hob of this kind before, you’ll be surprised to find that it doesn't heat up.
+You can place a hand on it at any point and it’ll be cool, except when you've just removed a hot pan.
 (The pan itself will also still be extremely hot, so bear that in mind.)

 That’s because it works using magnetic conduction.
 It follows, therefore, that you can only use pans with magnetic properties, so they can conduct electricity.
 This means that your pans must be made of ferrous metals.
 Ferrous metals are those that contain iron – steel and cast iron.

-Pans made of aluminium, brass and copper will not work (unless they are specially designed for induction and have a ferrous base).
+Pans made of aluminium, brass and copper won't work (unless they're specially designed for induction and have a ferrous base).
 Stainless steel will only work if its base is made of magnetic grade steel.
 This brings us on to the magnet test.

 You can find out if your existing pans will work on an induction hob by seeing if a fridge magnet (or any other kind) will stick to the base.
 If there is only a weak pull – or none at all – the pan won’t work.

 Perhaps surprisingly, a number of ceramic-clad and enamelled pots and pans – including those from Le Creuset and Staub – will work on an induction hob.
-This is because the ceramic or enamel is covering a cast-iron pot.
+That's because the ceramic or enamel is covering a cast-iron pot.

-If you decide to go for an induction hob, you’ll be able to replace your favourite cookware in whatever material you choose: non-stick, copper core, stainless steel, ceramic, cast iron or enamel.
+If you decide to go for an induction hob, you’ll have to replace your favourite cookware.
+You'll be able to choose from a range of materials: non-stick, copper core, stainless steel, ceramic, cast iron or enamel.

 The difference is that the items will be designed for this form of cooker and will have an induction-friendly base.
 Compatible cookware should feature an induction symbol on its packaging.
 The symbol looks like a coil.